 An object relationship in Salesforce is a relationship between two Salesforce objects.
 When you link an object with another, you can view the related data present in the records pertaining to the connected objects.
-Salesforce relationships are established to allow the users to perform specific actions on the CRM platforms.
+Salesforce relationships are established to allow users to perform specific actions on the CRM platforms.

 Depending on your requirement, you can define different Salesforce relationships by creating custom relationship fields on a Salesforce object.
-Users often establish object relationships to display relevant data about relate Salesforce objects and their records on the detail page of a specific record.
-Generally, these relationships are created to ascertain specific values and avoid repetition of data within the system.
+Users often establish object relationships to display relevant data about relating Salesforce objects and their records on the detail page of a specific record.
+Generally, these relationships are created to ascertain specific values and avoid the repetition of data within the system.

-There are four major types of object relationships in Salesforce – Lookup Relationship, Hierarchical Relationship, Master-detail Relationship and Many-to-many Relationship.
+There are four major types of object relationships in Salesforce – Lookup Relationship, Hierarchical Relationship, Master-detail Relationship, and Many-to-many Relationship.

 This object relationship in Salesforce allows users to link two Salesforce objects together in a way that one object can access the fields of the other.
 Here, the objects are connected without having an effect on their security and deletion properties.

-Such a relationship is often added to standard, custom and external Salesforce objects to create intermediary relations between them.
+Such a relationship is often added to standard, custom, and external Salesforce objects to create intermediary relations between them.
 Lookup relationships can be of two major types – one-to-one or one-to-many.
 Here, the objects may or may not be related to each other.